declanelcocks/mean-hacker-news-tracker/README.md

 ## Setup & Usage

 If you'd like to run this little app on your own machine, then here's how to do it.
-First, you should make download this repository by either clicking the big ol' download button to the right or by cloning the repository.
+First, you should make sure you download this repository by either clicking the big ol' download button to the right or by cloning the repository.
 To clone the repository, open up your `Terminal`, `CMD` or whatever you want to use and enter the following:

 ```
 git clone https://github.com/declanelcocks/mean-hacker-news-tracker.git